AmruthaRajsheker/Simulation-on-Distance-measurement-in-Tinkercad/README.md

 ## Overview

-This simulation demonstrates distance measurement using an ultrasonic sensor in Tinkercad.
-The system utilizes an Arduino Uno, two LEDs (red and green), and an ultrasonic sensor (HC-SR04) to measure distances and provide visual feedback based on proximity.
+The Ultrasonic Distance Measurement Simulation in Tinkercad is a virtual representation of a system that measures distances using an ultrasonic sensor.
+This project utilizes Tinkercad, a browser-based simulation platform, to create and test the circuit virtually.
+The system consists of an Arduino Uno microcontroller, an ultrasonic distance sensor (HC-SR04), and two LEDs (red and green).
+The LEDs provide visual feedback based on the distance measured by the ultrasonic sensor.

 ## Components Used